kate-v-stepanova/B250-data-analysis/docs/5_diricore.md

 ```
 bsub -q long -R "rusage[mem=50G]" /icgc/dkfzlsdf/analysis/OE0532/software/diricore/subsequence_analysis.sh 20910 mm10 50 all_unique
 ```
+The parameters are the following:

-where `20910` is the name of the dataset, `mm10` is the reference genome, `50` is minimal number of reads per gene, `all_unique` means that the script will analyze bam files without duplicated reads.
+* `20910` is the name of the dataset
+* `mm10` is the reference genome.
+Other options: `hg19` or `yeast`
+* `50` is minimal number of reads per gene.
+Any positive integer.
+Default is 100.
+* `all_unique` means that the script will analyze bam files without duplicated reads.
+Another option: `all` - reads with duplicates.

 The script will create a data file: `ls -lh /icgc/dkfzlsdf/analysis/OE0532/20910/analysis/output/subsequence_data/20910.subsequence_data.all.dedup.50.hdf5`